appbaseio/Docs/content/docs/analytics/Implement.md

 - By default, the search context is valid for up to `30s`.
 For example, `b→bo→boo...30 seconds...->book` will be recorded as two different searches with keys as `boo` & `book`.

 ## How Do We Record A User Session?

-- A user session starts when someone hits the Appbase.io search request from any platform.
+- A user session starts when an end-user makes a search request from a web or mobile device.
-- A session is kept active for up to 30 minutes after the last interaction, i.e. if a user closes a tab and comes back within 30 minutes - the old session is refreshed for another 30 minutes instead of a new session getting created.
-However, when accounting for the session end time, appbase.io uses the last user interaction time by the end-user.
+- A user session is kept active for up to 30 minutes after the last user interaction.
+For example, if a user closes a tab and comes back within 30 minutes - the old session is kept active instead of another session getting created.

-For example:
+- However, when accounting for the session duration, appbase.io uses the user's last interaction time as the end time.

+Let's take an example scenario:

-=> Bob made the first request at `10:00` then the session will be active till `10:30`,
+=> Bob made the first search request at `10:00`.
+At this point, a new user session got created for Bob which will remain active till `10:30`,

-=> If Bob has made some click or searched for a new term at `10:05` then the active session will be extended to `10:35` and the session duration will be recorded as `5 mins` (last interaction time **10:05** - session start time **10:00**)).
+=> If Bob makes a click, applies a filter or searches again at `10:05`, then the active session time will be extended till `10:35` and the session duration will be recorded as `5 mins` (last interaction time **10:05** - session start time **10:00**).

-- We keep track of user sessions with the help of `IP` address.
-However, if you're using the `User ID` in the `search` request then it'll be used instead of `IP`.
-So, a change in the `User ID` in the search request will start a new session.
+- A user session is made unique by the `userId` key which defaults to the IP address of the end user.
+A change in the `userId` of the search request will start a new session.

-## What Is A Bounce For Appbase.io Search Users?
+## How Is The Bounce Rate Calculated?

-In the context of appbase.io which is all about search, a `Bounce` user can be defined as the `user` who visited your search page (the page which makes at least one search request to the appbase.io) and then leave without doing any further interactions with **search**.
+In the context of appbase.io search analytics, a session is marked as `bounced` when a `user` visit the search page (the page which makes at least one search query to appbase.io) and then leaves the session without making any further interactions.

-A search interaction can be defined as:
+An interaction is defined as:
-- A new search request with a different search term, for example, a user visited the search page and then searched for `books`.
+- A new search request with a different search term, for example, a user visited the search page and then searched for `books`,
-- A click has been made on the `suggestions` or searched `results`.
+- A click is made on `suggestions` or `results`,
-- A new filter has been selected by a user.
+- A new filter (aka facet) has been applied on the search,

-So, basically a user will be considered as the `bounce` user if they don't perform any of the above tasks.

-The bounce rate represents the percentage of users who have visited your search page and left without performing any search action.
+- A page is changed.

+If any one of these interactions happen, then the session is not considered as a bounce session.
+The bounce rate is then defined as the percentage of user sessions that have bounced relative to the total user sessions.

-> Bounce Rate = Number of `bounce` user sessions / Total user sessions * 100
+> Bounce Rate = ( Total `bounced` user sessions / Total user sessions ) * 100

+Bounce rate helps you to understand how engaging your search experience is.
+If you are seeing a higher bounce rate, it's time to tweak your [search relevancy](/docs/search/Mappings/) settings.